jspark311/CppPotpourri/README.md

 #### High-level classes

-These have dependency on other classes in this repo
+These have dependency on other classes in this repo...

     ParsingConsole
       |